Skip to content

 Disease types where trabeculectomy is less effective:

-• Uveitic glaucoma: Inflammation-induced conjunctival scarring makes it difficult to maintain a filtering bleb.
+• Uveitic glaucoma: Conjunctival scarring due to inflammation makes it difficult to maintain a filtering bleb.

 • Neovascular glaucoma: High risk of filtering bleb closure due to neovascularization of the iris and angle.